Rethinking Symbolic Regression Datasets and Benchmarks for Scientific Discovery: Introduction

-To address these issues, we propose new \ourproblem datasets, introduce a new evaluation method, and conduct benchmark experiments using representative SR methods and a new Transformer-based SR baseline.
+To address these issues, we propose new \ourproblem datasets, introduce a new evaluation method, and conduct benchmark experiments using various representative SR baseline methods.
 We carefully review and design annotation policies for the new datasets, considering the properties of the physics formulas.
 Besides, given that a formula can be represented as a tree structure, we introduce a normalized edit distance on the tree structure to allow quantitative evaluation of predicted formulas that do not perfectly match the true formulas.
-Using the proposed \ourproblem datasets and evaluation metric, we perform benchmark experiments with a set of SR baselines and find that there is still significant room for improvements in terms of the new evaluation metric.
+Using the proposed \ourproblem datasets and evaluation metric, we perform benchmark experiments with a set of SR baselines and find that there is still significant room for improvements in \ourproblem.
+Besides the datasets (Appendix~\ref{app_sec:dataset_additional_info}), we publish our code repository for reproducibility.